Ismail Sabri Yaakob: Post-premiership (2022–present)

 After leaving office as prime minister, Ismail Sabri was not appointed to any other government positions.
 However, as a BN MP, he became a government backbencher MP and remained supporting the coalition government of his successor Anwar.
 Despite that, he has widely been viewed and perceived as pro-Opposition and pro-PN.
 The view and perception were supported and proved by his absence in the Anwar government national convention on 14 May 2023 and his lack of confidence in the survival of the Anwar government.
 He warned that cracks are existing between the partnerships and relations of various political parties and coalitions that are in the government.
 He described the partnerships and relations as "forced marriages" and added that they would not work well and eventually lead to permanent break up and split.

 On 5 February 2023, Ismail Sabri raised the possibility of leaving politics after completing his fifth term as an MP.
 However later that month, Ismail Sabri stated that he had no clear plans to quit politics yet, and will observe for the next 5 years before making a decision, possibly retiring from politics to make way for new and younger candidates.

 On 15 February 2024, Ismail Sabri continued his studies to the level of Doctor of Philosophy (PhD) at Universiti Utara Malaysia (UUM).
 In the announcement made on social media, he who shared the student card obtained did not inform the specialization taken.
 He also expressed that he did not think that he would still be able to continue his studies even though he is 64 years old.
 "Alhamdulillah, today I got a student card.
 Officially today I became a student.
 I didn't expect even elders could being a students.
 This is called lifelong learning," he said.
 On 13 August at the same year, he successfully defended his thesis proposal, titled "Policy Models for Addressing Pandemic Health Security Threats: A Study of Covid-19 Cases in Malaysia (2020-2022)", supervised by Professor Dr. Rusdi Omar, Associate Professor Ts.
 Dr. Jessica Ong Hai Liaw dan Associate Professor Dr. Che Mohd Aziz Yaacob.

 On 23 April 2024, Ismail Sabri confirmed that he would campaign in the Kuala Kubu Baharu by-election but stopped short of revealing any details of his campaign before receiving any orders from the UMNO party headquarters.

+On 27 August 2026, Ismail Sabri was charged with failure to provide a complete declaration of his assets.